Bang Zoom!

 Bang Zoom!
-Entertainment is an audio post-production studio with its headquarters in Burbank, California, in Greater Los Angeles.
-It has worked on anime, video games, television series, feature films, and original animation projects.
+Studios is an American audio post-production studio with its headquarters in Burbank, California, in Greater Los Angeles.
+Founded in 1993, it has worked on anime, video games, television series, feature films, and original animation projects.

 Their work for Lost in Oz won Bang Zoom! two Daytime Emmy Awards for Outstanding Sound Mixing and Outstanding Sound Editing.

 Adventures in Voice Acting

 Bang Zoom!
 Entertainment released a series of interviews with "close to 100 [voice] actors, producers, and casting directors" on DVD, titled Adventures in Voice Acting: Anime, Games and Animation.
 Many of the interviews took place on set and in their respective studios.